Analyzing data provided by smart business applications, such as CPQ and CRM, facilitates business forecasting and planning.

 Predictive Market Dynamics

-CPQ is fantastic when it comes to accessing and manipulating large quantities of highly specific data types to deliver product configurations, product availability, pricing quotations and even fully formatted proposals.
+CPQ is fantastic when it comes to accessing and manipulating large quantities of highly specific data types to deliver product configurations, product availability, pricing quotations and fully formatted proposals.
 Most of this data, while current, is not forward-looking; it is based on past conditions, perhaps as recent as a few minutes.
 However, they are still in the past.

 What if CPQ could reach out beyond the confines of the enterprise to look at and interpret raw data related to geo-political events, weather and other factors that affect the supply chain for products the enterprise sells?